-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-FA3 - Number and percent of claims paid using rates developed according to the rate methodology in Appendix I-2-a.
+FA3 - Number and percent of claims coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.
 Numerator = number of claims coded and paid for in accordance with the reimbursement methodology specified in the approved waiver.
 Denominator = number of claims paid.

-Data Source (Select one): Other
+Data Source (Select one): Other If 'Other' is selected, specify: PROMISE

-PROMISE